David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 <p align="justify">
 The R programming project aims to conduct a comprehensive analysis of game data available on the Steam platform from 2013 to 2023.
 Steam is one of the largest digital distribution platforms for PC games and software, offering a wide variety of titles across different genres.<br>
-The analyzed data consists of a set of relevant information about the games, including the game title, release date, price, number of positive and negative reviews, category identification (app_id), and the maximum number of users.<br>
+The analysed data consists of a set of relevant information about the games, including the game title, release date, price, number of positive and negative reviews, category identification (app_id), and the maximum number of users.<br>
 The main objective of the project is to explore this data to identify interesting insights into the Steam gaming market over the years.<br>
 The project includes data visualization through charts and tables to facilitate interpretation and communication of the results.
 Additionally, data preprocessing and cleaning techniques (Excel, Power BI, and R) were used to ensure the quality and integrity of the analyses.<br>
 Finally, the goal is to provide valuable insights for game and software developers, market analysts, and gaming industry enthusiasts, contributing to a deeper understanding of the gaming landscape on the Steam platform over the years.